Saadat28Ali/Dictionary/README.md

 # Dictionary
-A dictionary web app created using React, brought to life using animations from Framer Motion, REST API using RapidAPI and Axios.
+A dictionary web app created using React and TypeScript, brought to life using components from @mui/material, animations from Framer Motion, REST API using RapidAPI and Axios.

 # Technologies Used
 - ReactJS